 A type of acupressure performed on the hands and feet, this type of bodywork is based on the ancient Oriental theory of meridian lines carrying energy throughout the body.
 Each energy line has a part of the body that corresponds to a reflex point on the feet.
 When these reflex points are stimulated, the related organ or part of the body is also affected.

-Among the many types, Garrity Wellness takes bits & pieces from Shiatsu, Thai & Tuina and integrates techniques into their sessions where they feel appropriate.
+Among the many types, Garrity Wellness takes bits & pieces from Shiatsu, Thai & Tuina and integrates techniques into each session when appropriate.
 Every body is different, therefore each session is customized for each individual client.

 These modalities focus to unblock and stimulate the flow of energy using gentle stretching and pressure on specific points along the body's meridians reducing tension, improving flexibility and balancing your body's energy system.